 This doesn’t make them bad people; it just means their priorities are not aligned with yours.
 Your priority is getting the compensation you need to cover your medical bills, lost income, and other damages so you can rebuild your life.
 Understanding their playbook is the first step toward leveling the playing field and protecting your right to a fair recovery.
 An experienced attorney can help you manage these communications and advocate for your best interests.

-Common Tactics to Watch For
+Insurance Adjuster Tactics to Watch Out For

 Insurance adjusters often use a set of standard tactics to reduce the value of a claim.
 One of the first things they might do is ask you for a recorded statement.
 While this sounds routine, they are often looking for you to say something that could be used to question your injuries or assign partial fault to you.
 It’s wise to be cautious and consult with a lawyer before agreeing to one.